The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 U.S.–China competition angle

-U.S. investment in cancer research infrastructure maintains competitive advantage in precision oncology and immunotherapy development against international competitors.
+Sustained U.S. investment in academic cancer research maintains competitive advantage in precision medicine and immunotherapy development.

 Period of performance